DorresteinLaboratory/Bioactive_Molecular_Networks/README.md

 - In Cytoscape, bypass the style of these nodes as needed.

 Troubleshooting
-- If there is an error, make sure to use your input file as the same format as template features_quantification_matrix_edited_bioactivity.csv
+- If there is an error, make sure to use your input file as the same format as the template features_quantification_matrix_edited_bioactivity.csv
 - Rerun the workflow.
 - If an error is still showing.
-Please raise an issue in GitHub and will solve that.
+Please raise an issue in GitHub and we will solve that.